You’re Looking for EMDR But Have You Heard Of Brainspotting?

 All you need is your computer and a cozy and quiet place at home.
 This makes therapy accessible for busy moms in Charlotte, Greenville, Fayetteville, and even small towns where local therapy options are limited.

-So, Should You Choose EMDR or Brainspotting?
+So, Should You Choose EMDR or Brainspotting Therapy?

 If you like structure, predictability, and a cognitive approach, EMDR might be a good fit.
 It’s effective and respected.